 There are some exceptions to this.
 Sharing with people of the opposite gender will happen sometimes.
 This will only happen by exception and will be based on clinical need in areas such as intensive/critical care units, emergency care areas and some high observation bays.
 In these instances, every effort will be made to rectify the situation as soon as is reasonably practicable and staff will take extra care to ensure that the privacy and dignity of patients and service users is maintained.

 How well are we doing in meeting these standards?

 The Trust is required to report any breaches of the Eliminating Mixed Sex Accommodation (EMSA) standards to its commissioners.
-The Trust is required to pay a financial penalty of £250 for each of these breaches.
-In 2016/17, there were no breaches of these standards.
+The Trust can be subject to a financial penalty of £250 for each of these breaches.
+In 2018/19, there were no breaches of these standards.